 Postage is $\underline{5}\phi$ only.
-Also the Postnester has stated that if necessary all mail will be sent by plane to Pin de Janeiro with no extra charge to the sender and will take preceduce over all other and
+Also the Postasster has stated that if necessary all mail will be sent by plane to Pi de Janeiro with no extra charge to the sender and will take preceduce over all other a

 WE HAVE BEEN ADVISED THAT NO MAIL SHOULD BE SENT FROM THIS COUNTRY UNTIL AFTER THE EXCHANGE AT MARMAGAO HAS BEEN COMPLETED AND THE M. S. GRIPSHOLM HAS SAILED FROM THAT PORT.
-THERE WILL BE SUFFI-CIENT TIME FOR ALL MAIL TO REACH RIO DE JANEIRO.
+THERE WILL BE SUFFICIENT TIME FOR ALL MAIL TO REACH RIO DE JANEIRO.

 We suggest that all mail to be delivered to returning repatriates on their arrival in New York should be sent in care of this office.
 Mail addressed to the steamer would take longer in delivery than if sent in care of this office.
-Mail sent to the Gripsholm on her arrival last year took weeks to be delivered, which caused disappointments and incorporate took weeks to be delivered. and inconvenience.
+Mail sent to the Gripsholm on her arrival last year took weeks to be delivered, which caused disappointments and inconvenience.
 The returning repatriates will be informed of this before the boat reaches New York and will be told that their mail is being held at our office for them.
 Special volunteers will be in charge of this service.

 We also request that those who are coming to New York to meet the Gripsholm leave the names of their hotels and their addresses at our office.
 In this way delays in making contact with their friends and families will be avoided.
-No one will be permitted to go on the pier, and there is no way of telling when individuals will be released from the Ship, therefore, relatives and friends are in degree of met from the ship, therefore, relatives and friends are in danger of not finding each other promptly.
+No one will be permitted to go on the pier, and there is no way of telling when individuals will be released from the ship, therefore, relatives and friends are in danger of not finding each other promptly.
 This happened in many cases on the last trip of the Gripsholm.
 The returning repatriates will also be informed of this so that on calling our office, they will be told where to find their friends and relatives.
 The office will be open at all hours.